 10 Examples of What Not to Do When Writing Progress Notes

-Building on the foundational practices and common pitfalls in progress note writing, here are detailed examples of poorly constructed progress notes.
-Each example demonstrates common errors that can compromise the effectiveness and professionalism of documentation:
+Mental health professionals can fall into common mistakes and pitfalls when they write progress notes.
+Here are detailed examples of poorly constructed progress notes.
+Each example demonstrates common progress notes' examples of errors that can compromise the effectiveness and professionalism of documentation:

 Example 1

-Sasha expresses feeling underappreciated at work, frequently mentioning, "No one acknowledges my efforts, and as soon as I complete tasks, I'm immediately burdened with more without any thanks."
+Sasha feels underappreciated at work, frequently mentioning, "No one acknowledges my efforts, and as soon as I complete tasks, I'm immediately burdened with more without any thanks."
 She describes a persistent sense of misery and reports frequently feeling low throughout the workday, impacting her overall well-being and job satisfaction.

 Issue: This note relies too heavily on direct quotes and subjective feelings without objective analysis or clinical interpretation.
 It's important to include objective observations and avoid jargon or subjective interpretations that can obscure clear communication.